 complete information becomes available.
 The measures are first published

-days later, and second revisions after an additional 60 days.
-In the
+later, and second revisions after an additional 60 days.
+In the business

-business sector, the third publication (second revision) of a quarterly
+sector, the third publication (second revision) of a quarterly index of

-index of output per hour of all persons has differed from the initial
+output per hour of all persons has differed from the initial value by between

-value by between -1.7 and 1.5 index points approximately 95 percent of the
+-1.6 and 1.5 index points approximately 95 percent of the time.
+This

-time.
-This interval is based on the performance of this measure between
+interval is based on the performance of this measure between the fourth

-social insurance and private benefit plans.
-Except for nonfinancial
+insurance and private benefit plans.
+Except for nonfinancial corporations,

-corporations, where there are no self-employed, data also include an
+where there are no self-employed, data also include an estimate of wages,

 (3) Unit nonlabor payments include profits, consumption of fixed capital,